Phantonia/Krypton/Specification/2_LexicalStructure.md

 ## 2.1 Case

 Scripts are entirely case sensitive.
 That means, that an identifier `Something` and an identifier `something` (note the different casing of the "S") do not mean the same thing and can coexist.
 Casing also affects keywords.
-For example, the keyword `Var` is used for declaring a variable and due to being a *reserved keyword*, it cannot be used as and identifier, while `var` is a valid identifier.
+For example, the keyword `Var` is used for declaring a variable and due to being a reserved keyword, it cannot be used as and identifier, while `var` is a valid identifier.

 ## 2.2 Whitespace